-15-year FRM this week averaged 3.81 percent with an average 0.4 point, down from last week when it averaged 3.84 percent.
-A year ago at this time, the 15-year FRM averaged 3.84 percent.
+15-year fixed-rate mortgage averaged 2.48 percent with an average 0.7 point, down from last week when it averaged 2.51 percent.
+A year ago at this time, the 15-year FRM averaged 3.23 percent.

 Average commitment rates should be reported along with average fees and points to reflect the total upfront cost of obtaining the mortgage.
 Visit the following link for the Definitions.
 Borrowers may still pay closing costs which are not included in the survey.